 One drawback to the MINSAW system is that the air traffic controller must give immediate warning to the pilot when the controller has detected an altitude deviation.
 If the radio frequency is in use by another aircraft, or the pilot is not on the designated frequency, then the warning will be late.
 The pilot is the last to know that an altitude deviation problem may be looming.
 The MINSAW system was only installed in the United States and not in foreign countries air traffic control centers.
 Since that time, a few other countries have adapted the MINSAW system into their air traffic control systems.

-Since the inception of GPWS to the present, there has been numerous deviations that have caused fatal airline crashes.
+Since the inception of GPWS to the present, there has been numerous deviations that have caused fatal airline and private crashes.
 Hundreds of lives have been lost.
 It is a statistical fact that the GPWS system has proven to be inadequate and has only had a nominal effect on flight into the terrain.
+There have been over one hundred (100) near misses since GPWS.

 There are many reasons why GPWS has failed in its design.
 If the pilot has inadvertently placed the aircraft in a position from which it is impossible to recover due to rapidly rising terrain, the GPWS gives the warning much too late because of pilot technique.
 Also, many pilots do not respond instantly to the GPWS warning because of disbelief in the warning.
 Another factor is aircraft performance.
 If the terrain rises steeply, the aircraft may not be able to climb over the terrain in time to avoid collision with the ground.
 Both GPWS and MINSAW have not been a deterrent to CFIT (controlled flight into terrain).

-Both GPWS and MINSAW are warning systems given to the pilot only after he or she is in eminent danger of impacting the ground, mountain, or other obstacle.
+Both GPWS and MINSAW are warning systems given to the pilot only after the pilot is in eminent danger of impacting the ground, mountain, or other obstacle.
 What about preventing the problem instead of trying to find the cure?
 Why should the pilot get into this position in the first place?
 The preventive solution is the logical approach, rather then the cure.

 Many ideas have been studied and proposed to give the pilot the required information about minimum safe altitude.
 In addition to the already crowded charts that have numerous printed details, one proposal was to add MSA information to enroute, terminal, and approach charts, This would require the pilot to constantly monitor the chart by cross checking the aircraft's position while trying to complete flying duties.
 Additionally, the pilot would have to interpret the relative position of the aircraft and determine if the aircraft would be entering a higher MSA.